renatomaia/coutil/doc/manual.md

 ### `spawn.trap (h, f, ...)`

 Calls function `f` with the given arguments in a new coroutine.
-If `f` executes without any error, the coroutine executes function `h` passing as arguments the `true` followed by all the results from `f`.
+If `f` executes without any error, the coroutine executes function `h` passing as arguments `true` followed by all the results from `f`.
 In case of any error,
 `h` is executed with arguments `false` and the error message.
 In the latter case,